Pakz001/html5examples/Ai/GeneticAlgorithm/readme.md

+Version 11. : This morning it was stuck at little letter 'o'.
+At 45.000.000 passes.
+8 hours or so passed to get to 'o'.
+I should be able to let it run a night using a new mini pc with 4x the cpu power tonight.
+I will try and run the little 'o' a couple of times on the 4500u and see if there is a problem there.

+<br><br><br>
 Genetic algorithm to copy a input canvas of 32 by 32 to a line script.
 This by comparing a population of lines to the original and doing (smart)adjustements.<br>
 The output is supposed to be turned into a regular function that draws the character using regular lineto commands.
 No font needed.<br><br>